 Nations with high concentrations of large, innovative companies that operate close to each other facilitate the spread of innovation.

 For example, the cluster of tech companies in Silicon Valley, California, facilitates innovation because of the proximity of innovative and often supportive companies.

 Criticisms of Porter’s Diamond Model

 Given that Porter’s Model assesses competition in the relatively broad context of nations, it has been subject to criticism.

 - Scope – when the model was developed in 1990, it included just 10 developed countries.
-Thus, it does not yet apply to second or third world nations.
+As a result, it has limited relevance to second or third-world nations.